 - Personal Services of the Deceased A wrongful death claim can include the value of the services and chores that the deceased would likely have provided to the family.
 This may include: the cost of home and yard maintenance, maintenance of family automobiles, or the value of professional services that the deceased would have provided to family members at no, or little, cost.
 The value of these services is also calculated based on the normal life expectancy of the deceased.

-- Loss of Companionship/Relationship In most circumstances the person making the claim for wrongful death of a family member suffers well beyond any financial or economic loss.
+- Loss of Companionship/Relationship In most circumstances the person making the claim for the wrongful death of a family member suffers well beyond any financial or economic loss.
 The loss of the relationship is also a significant part of most claims.
-In context of a wrongful death claim of a spouse Wisconsin J.I.
+In the context of a wrongful death claim of a spouse Wisconsin J.I.
 Civil 1870 defines the loss as follows:

-(In making an award consideration should be given to) the age of deceased spouse and the age of surviving spouse; the past relationship between the spouses; the love, affection, and conduct of each toward the other; the society and companionship that had been given to surviving spouse by deceased spouse; and the personality, disposition, and character of deceased spouse.
+(In making an award consideration should be given to) the age of the deceased spouse and the age of surviving spouse; the past relationship between the spouses; the love, affection, and conduct of each toward the other; the society and companionship that had been given to surviving spouse by the deceased spouse; and the personality, disposition, and character of the deceased spouse.

-Similar considerations are applied to the loss of a child, parent or sibling.
+Similar considerations are applied to the loss of a child, parent, or sibling.